TheoGuyard/course_2023_INSA_DMA06-OD/README.md

-# DMA06-OD
+# course 2023_INSA_DMA06-OD

-Discrete Optimization project of the DMA06-OD course at INSA Rennes.
+This repo is about the Discrete Optimization course given at INSA Rennes in 2023.

+You will find useful material, lectures and code.
+Please contact me to request any help or to point out missing files.

 ## Quickstart